DarkiT/webdog/DOCUMENT.md

 webdog will pass the parameters of the GET request and the POST **PostForm** data to the configuration script as **getopt** long parameters and expects the script to respond with the content configured in the `resp` field

-In the reference configuration, if you request '/getInfo?name=callous&pass=123456', the script that webdog finally gets the response is 'sh. /resource/resp.sh --name=callous --pass=123456'
+In the reference configuration, if you request `/getInfo?name=callous&pass=123456`, the script that webdog finally gets the response is `sh. /resource/resp.sh --name=callous --pass=123456`

 The script must split the results according to the character of `split` when returning the results, such as **result 1｜result 2** , **{{index .
 0}}** and **{{index .1}}** are fixed templates, the former will be filled by **result 1** and the latter will be filled by **result 2**.